h4ck3rtr4d3r/h4ck3rtr4d3r/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Front-End Skills
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS and JavaScript

  <div>
   <a href="#">